“[Judy] is not so much a performer as a religion, and one is either a zealot or one is not.” – R.H. Gardner, The

 September 9, 1958: Judy’s seventh and final show of her week-long engagement at Chicago’s Orchestra Hall.
 The week’s gross was $78,000, with $57,000 in advance sales.
 After the show, Judy enjoyed a post-show party given by Chicago’s Charley Wacker, who must have been a junior as the senior Charley Wacker, who was a famous Chicago baseball player, had passed in 1948.

 September 9, 1962: Rehearsals resumed on Judy’s TV series at CBS Television City, Hollywood, California.
 The show had been on a three-week break since July 31st during which time the show’s producer, George Schlatter, writers, and choreographers were all fired by the network.
-Norman Jewison was brought in as the new producers.
+Norman Jewison was brought in as the new producer.
 The next episode that was filmed was Episode Six shot on September 13th with June Allyson and Steve Lawrence as Judy’s guests.

 September 9, 1966: Texas fans aided Judy and her financial troubles while Rock Hudson is apparently the only one of Judy’s friends to offer their support.